bstadie/Stat_415_Spring_2023/homework-2/README.md

 16. Similar to step 13, compute the TF-IDf matrix.
 In this matrix, d_ij is the distance between the TF-IDF vectors for restaurants i and j.

-17. Topic modeling.
-Perform clustering on the 64 TF-IDF vectors.
-Manually inspect the clusters.
-Are semantically similar topics clustered together?

-18. Using BERT or Word2Vec, embed the restaurant descriptions into a vectorized representation.
+17. Using BERT or Word2Vec, embed the restaurant descriptions into a vectorized representation.
 Similar to steps 13 and 16, compute an Embedding-Distance matrix, where d_ij is the distance between embedding vectors of restaurants i and j.

-19. Come up with a methd of comparing the reccommendations made by Jaccard distance, TF-IDF distance, and BERT/Word2Vec distance.
+18. Come up with a methd of comparing the reccommendations made by Jaccard distance, TF-IDF distance, and BERT/Word2Vec distance.
 Expalin why this method makes sense.
-What metric does the best?
+What distance metric does the best under your proposed compairson method?

 ### Collaborative Filtering
+19. Using the demographic data in Reviews.csv, form a vector.
+This vector should include numeric representations of traits such as 'has children', 'vegetarian', 'weight', 'prefered mode of transport', 'average amount spent', and 'Northwestern student.'
+Form this vector for every reviewer.
+Watch out for double counting.
+Many reviewers have reviewed multiple restaurants.
+We only want unique reviewers.

+20. Using the vectors from the previous step, compute the distance between every user.
+Use this to create a reccommendation algorithm that takes a user and outputs a reccommendation made by a similar user.

+21. Rather than finding users that are similar in terms of demographics, we want to find users that gave similar reviews.
+Select a user j who has given at least 4 reviews.
+To find users that have given the most similar reviews, you will want to form a 64 dimensioanl vector where entry i is the user's review of restaurant i.
+This vector will have many blank entries.
+What should you use to fill in these blanks?
+Hint: probably not 0.

+22. Repete step 21 to compute the review vector for every user.
+Now, write code that takes a user and finds other users with similar review vectors.

+23. Compare the average quality of reccommendations made by steps 22 and 20.

+### Predictive modeling

+24. Write a linear model that takes demographic data, along with the cusine type for a restaurant, and tries to predict the restaurant score.

+25. Evaluate your linear model using a train/test split.

+26. Add an L1 penalty to your lienar regression model.
+Compare the test-set results with a standard lienar model.

+27. Consider the column 'Review Text.'
+Embed the review text into a vector with one of Word2Vec, BERT, or TF-IDF.
+Using this embedding vector, try to predict the review score with a linear model.

+28. Repete step 24, only this time include the vector for the embedded review text from step 27.
+Does including the embdeed review text improve the predictive power of the model?
+Explicitly compare your resutls at this step to the results from step 24.

+29. Finally, we want to know what demographic features are useful for predicting coffee scores.
+There are 3 coffee shops in the dataset.
+For these three restaurants only, write a linear model that takes demographic data and predicts the score.

+30. Examine the weights produced by the linear model in step 29.
+What demographic features are selected on?
+In other words, when are the weights of the linear model large?
+When are they small?
+Do certain groups of people like or dislike coffee?

+### Final

+31. Find at least 1 interesting thing in the dataset and write about it.
+For example, find a single user that hates every restaurant they review, or a trend among Northwestern students.
+When I did this exercise, I found 18 interesting trends in the data with minimial effort.
+So there should be plenty of things to find.